influxdata/docs-v2/content/influxdb/v2.2/write-data/replication.md

 title: Replicate data to a remote InfluxDB instance
 weight: 106
 description: >
-  Use InfluxDB replication streams to replicate all data written to an InfluxDB OSS bucket to InfluxDB Cloud or a remote InfluxDB OSS bucket.
+  Use InfluxDB Edge Data Replication to replicate all data written to an InfluxDB OSS bucket to InfluxDB Cloud or a remote InfluxDB OSS bucket.
 menu:
   influxdb_2_2: